-Out of Period Adjustment
+Prior Out of Period Adjustment

 During the second quarter of 2013, we identified an error related to the estimated fair value of a redeemable noncontrolling interest in a real estate joint venture.
 Changes in such fair value are reported as changes in equity with no impact to net income or comprehensive income.
-The error resulted in an understatement of the line entitled "redeemable noncontrolling interest" in the mezzanine section of our consolidated balance sheet and an overstatement of the line entitled "additional paid-in capital" in the equity section of our consolidation balance sheet of \$3.7 million as of December 31, 2012.
+The error resulted in an understatement of the line entitled "redeemable noncontrolling interest" in the mezzanine section of our consolidated balance sheet and an overstatement of the line entitled "additional paid-in capital" in the equity section of our consolidated balance sheet of \$3.7 million as of December 31, 2012.
 We have determined that this adjustment was not material to our financial statements for 2012 or 2013.
-Accordingly, this change is reported as an out-of-period adjustment in the year ended December 31, 2013.
+Accordingly, this change is reported as an out-of-period adjustment in the consolidated statement of equity for the year ended December 31, 2013.